apache/dubbo-website/blog/zh-cn/prepare-an-apache-release.md

   ```

 - Release candidates match with corresponding tags, you can find tag link and hash in vote email.

+3. Unzip dubbo-incubating-${release_version}-bin-release.zip and check:
+* 'incubating' in name
+* LICENSE and NOTICE exists and contents are good

 ## 进入投票